What a Gas! The U.S. Government and Exploding Gas Prices

 transportation as ways to reduce the impact of high gas prices.

-- Gasoline Price Gouging: hearing before the Committee on Commerce, Science and Transportation,
+Gouging: hearing before the Committee on Commerce, Science and Transportation, Senate, One Hundred

-- This recent hearing brought industry representatives and consumer advocates together to discuss
+- This hearing brought industry representatives and consumer advocates together to discuss the

 What Can I Do?